Transpirational cooling (biological): Transpiration and cooling

 Cities with constructed surfaces and devegetation are typically warmer than adjacent countryside.
-This phenomena is known as urban heat islands.
-For example Tokyo’s average September temperature has increased by almost 2 °C. over 100 years.
+This phenomenon is known as urban heat islands.
+For example Tokyo's average September temperature has increased by almost 2 °C. over 100 years.
 This differential would increase in the summer months.
 Significant increases for cities in the tropics such as Dhaka are projected, accelerated by urban growth and intensification.
-The city of Melbourne “plans to plant 3000 trees in Melbourne every year to increase the resilience of the urban forest and to cool our city by 4°C.” Increasing tree cover and evapotranspiration provides a localised mitigation solution.
+The city of Melbourne "plans to plant 3000 trees in Melbourne every year to increase the resilience of the urban forest and to cool our city by 4°C." Increasing tree cover and evapotranspiration provides a localised mitigation solution.

 On a larger scale, The Mau Forest complex in Western Kenya was deforested from 5,200 km2 in 1986 to 3,400 km2 in 2009.
 Satellite images revealed temperature increases with deforested areas being 20 °C hotter or more.

 There were about six trillion trees on the planet, but human activity has destroyed roughly half.
 Increasing terrestrial biomass will cool the planet.
 Of the latent heat that escapes at recondensation at cloud level half departs the atmosphere into space, as the photons escape in a part of the spectrum that does not get reabsorbed by greenhouse gases.

 Using satellite imagery, the impact of regeneration processes restoring vegetation in arid areas is visible from space and can tracked over time.
 Vegetation restoration is clearly visible in images of the Penbamoto project in Tanzania.Seeing African Restoration from Space: Planet and Justdiggit...
 The data associated with these images reveal a temperature reduction in the topsoil up to 0.75 °C. This temperature reduction was achieved in four years.
 We can anticipate a larger reduction as the vegetation cover increases.